 Though Christian books and movies about the Columbine martyrs are still being released today, the martyrdom hysteria isn’t as prevalent a part of Christian culture.
 (DC Talk’s Jesus Freaks books in 2002 and 2005 focused on “revolutionaries.”)
 And there’s some indication that all of the “sold out for Jesus” rhetoric of the 1990s and 2000s may have backfired, with a landmark 2015 Pew study finding that the number of American millennials who consider themselves religiously unaffiliated has grown sharply over the past decade.

 But the persecution ethos persists.
-It’s fallacious to equate correlation with causation, but to many, it was not surprising to learn that a recent study conducted by the Public Religion Research Institute found that white American evangelical Protestants believe Christians face serious persecution at a higher rate than Muslims; 57 percent said that Christians face “a lot of discrimination” in the US today, while just 44 percent said the same of Muslims.
+It’s fallacious to equate correlation with causation, but to many, it was not surprising to learn that a 2017 study conducted by the Public Religion Research Institute found that white American evangelical Protestants believe Christians face serious persecution at a higher rate than Muslims; 57 percent said that Christians face “a lot of discrimination” in the US today, while just 44 percent said the same of Muslims.

 Similarly, the 2014 film God’s Not Dead was a runaway hit — filmed on a $2 million budget, it raked in more than $60 million at the box office and made it more or less possible for its production company, the aforementioned Pure Flix, to form a distribution arm.

-The martyrdom piece is missing from both of the God’s Not Dead films (though it appears in I’m Not Ashamed).
+The martyrdom piece is missing from all three of the God’s Not Dead films (though it appears in I’m Not Ashamed).
 In both, the Christians always win their arguments.
 The only person who dies, so far, is the bad guy (which in God’s Not Dead is the atheist philosophy professor and the film’s main antagonist).

 But there’s some indication that the “awesomeness” of martyrdom has been converted into a kind of fantasy of oppression, wherein persecution is something to be wished for, not something to escape.
-Writing about the “evangelical persecution complex” for the Atlantic in 2014, Alan Noble notes that the problem with many Christian narratives of persecution is that they “fetishize suffering.”
+Writing about the “evangelical persecution complex” for the Atlantic in 2014, Alan Noble noted that the problem with many Christian narratives of persecution is that they “fetishize suffering.”

-“The danger of this view is that believers can come to see victimhood as an essential part of their identity,” Noble notes, concluding that “for evangelicals, preparation for this must begin in our own house, as we learn to better discern good theologies of suffering, edifying stories of persecution, and distorted reports of discrimination.”
+“The danger of this view is that believers can come to see victimhood as an essential part of their identity,” Noble continued, concluding that “for evangelicals, preparation for this must begin in our own house, as we learn to better discern good theologies of suffering, edifying stories of persecution, and distorted reports of discrimination.”

 Most of the people who rushed to tell the stories of Bernall and Scott after the horrific events of Columbine did so with good intentions: to grieve, to commemorate loss, and to inspire courage in teenagers who were reeling from sudden instability and fear.
 But in a now-familiar pattern, their stories were turned into banners for causes, mythologies that couldn’t be altered by the truth.
 They were fed into a wider narrative that continues to profoundly affect American public culture at large.